TedaLIEz/DevopsAIAgent/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy, please contact us at [your contact email].
+If you have any questions or concerns about this privacy policy, please contact us at aliezted@gmail.com.

 By using the DevOps AI Agent, you agree to the terms outlined in this privacy policy.